ev-dev/cycli/README.md

   -f, --filename FILENAME  Execute semicolon-separated Cypher queries from a
                            file.
   -s, --ssl                Use the HTTPS protocol.
-  -r, --read-only          Do not allow any write queries.
+  -B, --bolt-port          The Bolt port number on which Neo4j is listening.
+(Default is 7687) --no-bolt                Do not connect using Bolt protocol.
+(Default is to connect using Bolt + HTTP(s) protocols) -r, --read-only          Do not allow any write queries.
   --help                   Show this message and exit.
 ```